Undercover Israeli troops raid hospital, kill Palestinian

 Israel's Shin Bet domestic security agency issued a statement afterwards saying it "will not permit terror operatives to hide in any places of refuge".

+Bilal al-Shalalda told Reuters TV: "As soon they entered the room they tied me to the bed.
+(My cousin) was inside the bathroom and wanted to wash for prayer.
+As he was exiting the bathroom, one of the undercover men shouted at him to stop and they opened fire.

+"He remained on the ground bleeding and they hit my brother on his head and took him away."

-The army said Azzam Shalalda stabbed an Israeli in the West Bank settlement of Gush Etzion last month, and was then shot by his victim but managed to flee.
+The army said Azzam Shalalda carried out a stabbing in Gush Etzion in the West Bank last month.
+After stabbing an Israeli settler, he was shot by his victim but managed to escape.

+A military spokeswoman said he and his family, including the cousin, were known operatives of political and militant Islamist group Hamas.

-Israel frequently carries out undercover operations in the West Bank using special forces who speak fluent Arabic and are disguised as locals.
+Israel frequently carries out undercover operations in the occupied West Bank, with special forces who speak fluent Arabic dressed as locals.
+There was another raid on a hospital to detain a suspect last month.

+There has been a wave of violence across Israel, Jerusalem and the West Bank since Oct.
+1, with 12 Israelis stabbed, shot or killed in vehicle attacks by Palestinians.

+Seventy-six Palestinians have been shot dead by Israeli security forces, including 44 people Israeli police said were carrying out or about to carry out attacks.

+The violence has in part been fueled by dispute over access to a site in Jerusalem that is holy to both Muslims and Jews.

-(Writing by Ori Lewis; Reporting by Ali Sawafta and Nidal al-Mughrabi; Editing by Luke Baker and Mark Heinrich)
+(Writing by Ori Lewis; reporting by Ali Sawafta and Nidal al-Mughrabi; editing by Luke Baker and Jeremy Gaunt)